Film Reviews & Blog

 “You Wouldn’t Steal A Car” is a Public Service Announcement embedded towards the beginning of nearly every DVD manufactured through the early 2000’s.
 Chances are you’ve seen it… and probably not thought twice about it.
 The campaign looked to emphasise

-Animated comedies have become a prominent part of modern day pop culture for the better half of a century – with shows like ‘The Simpsons’ and ‘South Park’ dominating the media.
-Similarly, one of the largest animated comedies to come
+Animated comedies have become a prominent part of modern-day pop culture for the better half of a century – with shows like ‘The Simpsons’ and ‘South Park’ dominating the media.
+Similarly, one of the largest animated comedies to come out

 As online news media becomes increasingly apparent, the global rise of ‘citizen journalism’ has been made clear.
 Whether through Twitter’s live recount of the 2015 Paris attacks, or more recently with the Ukrainian Crisis’ domination of the TikTok FYP, the